 Federal regulations require Wongu University to establish standards of academic progress for students who are the recipients of federal student aid.
 Satisfactory Academic Progress (SAP) ensures students can complete their academic program in a timely manner while achieving and maintaining compliance with minimum academic standards.
-Students must conform to SAP standards as they work towards a degree for them to qualify to receive financial assistance through Title IV federal financial aid program.
+Students must maintain Satisfactory Academic Progress to qualify to be eligible for financial assistance through Title IV federal financial aid program.
+The same SAP standards apply to matriculated students receiving financial aid and to those that do not.
+Refer to the Satisfactory Academic Progress section in Academic Policies.